Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Introduction

-However, it has been argued that in certain cases the heavy quark components in the collision hadrons may also provide sizable contributions.
-For example, it has been shown that the mechanisms involving heavy quarks in the initial state can give sizable contributions to the hadronic production of $(c\bar{c})$-quarkonium \cite{qiaocc}, $(c\bar{b})$-quarkonium \cite{wubc}, $\Xi_{cc}$-baryons \cite{wuxicc1,wuxicc2}, and etc..
-Especially, it is found that in the lower $p_T$ region, the mechanisms from those heavy quarks in the initial state (hereafter refer to as ``heavy quark mechanism") can even dominant over other mechanisms.
-The heavy-flavored quarks can be generated in two different ways inside the incident hadrons: firstly, it can be perturbatively generated by gluon splitting, and hence is usually named as `extrinsic' component; and secondly, it can also be generated non-perturbatively and appears at or even below the energy scale of heavy quark threshold that can be named as `intrinsic' one according to Refs.\cite{brodsky1,brodsky2}.
-For the present case of $B^{(*)}_s$ production, the intrinsic $b$-quark component in the hadron is quite small \cite{intri}, and it shall lead to negligible contribution for the production at both the hadronic colliders TEVATRON and LHC, so we shall not consider it at the present.
-While, as a comprehensive analysis of the hadronic production of $B^{(*)}_s$, it would be interesting to study the extrinsic heavy quarks' contributions, which might be sizable, and also to make a comparison of the results with those obtained from FFNS.
+It has been argued that in certain cases the heavy quark components in the collision hadrons may also provide sizable contributions in specific kinematic regions.
+For example, it has been shown that the mechanisms involving heavy quarks in the initial state can give sizable contributions to the hadronic production of $(c\bar{c})$-quarkonium~\cite{qiaocc}, $(c\bar{b})$-quarkonium~\cite{wubc}, $\Xi_{cc}$-baryon~\cite{wuxicc1,wuxicc2}, and etc..
+Especially, it is found that in lower $p_T$ region, the mechanism from those heavy quarks in the initial state (hereafter refer to as ``heavy quark mechanism") can even dominant over other mechanisms.